KarelZe/thesis/references/obsidian/📥Inbox/@odders-whiteOccurrenceConsequencesInaccurate2000.md

 “First, they noted that &the primary limitation of the tick test is its relative imprecision when compared to a quotebased approach'.
 This implies that the quote method should be employed whenever possible.” ([Odders-White, 2000, p.
 264](zotero://select/library/items/U8BCAAHY)) ([pdf](zotero://open-pdf/library/items/NXMYR8U5?page=6&annotation=YEJ36TA3))

-“Lee and Ready recognized that these algorithms were imperfect, however, and emphasized the di$culty in truly evaluating their performance without data on the true trade classi"cation” ([Odders-White, 2000, p.
+“Lee and Ready recognised that these algorithms were imperfect, however, and emphasised the di$culty in truly evaluating their performance without data on the true trade classi"cation” ([Odders-White, 2000, p.
 264](zotero://select/library/items/U8BCAAHY)) ([pdf](zotero://open-pdf/library/items/NXMYR8U5?page=6&annotation=4HZKX5SV))

 “he sample for this study comes from the TORQ database, which contains data on 144 NYSE stocks for the period from November 1, 1990 to January 31, FINMAR=38=KGM=VVC 264 E.R.
 Odders-White / Journal of Financial Markets 3 (2000) 259}28” ([Odders-White, 2000, p.
 264](zotero://select/library/items/U8BCAAHY)) ([pdf](zotero://open-pdf/library/items/NXMYR8U5?page=6&annotation=K5B5KQ2Q))